all-things-networking/count-buffy/Readme.md

 cp .env.example .env
 ```

-### Pull 🧛‍♀️ Image
+## Pull 🧛‍♀️ Image

 ```shell
 docker compose pull
 ```

-### Hello World Example
+# Hello World Example

 The `examples` directory includes a simple example of using 🧛‍♀️ to
-model a rate-limiter scheduler and verify certain workload and queries.
+model a rate-limiter CP and verify certain workload and queries.

 ```shell
 docker compose run --rm buffy hello-world